AvanFabian/avan-fabian-porto/README.md

-# 3D Portfolio by ReactJs with Vite and Three.js library
+# 3D Portfolio by React.js with Vite and Three.js library

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.